Statistics on things like knitting over time, stats on the health benefits of knitting and knitting trends.

 - Arm Knitting Yarn

-Arm Knitting became very popular in 2014 when a video went viral on how to make an arm knitting blanket.
+Arm Knitting became popular in 2014 when a video went viral on how to make an arm knitting blanket.

-In 2016 and 2017 the interest for this search term spiked.
+In 2016 and 2017, this hobby search term spiked.

-Deramores – Is an online knitting and crochet store.
+Deramores is an online knitting and crochet store.

 Knitting Pattern Trends

-In 2019, 82,335 patterns were published on Ravelry.
-Compared with 51,363 patterns published in 2010.
+In 2019, 82,335 designs were published in Ravelry.
+Compared with 51,363 published in 2010.
 That’s 30,972 more!

 Of those published in 2019: